JoshSJKim/Odin-loops/README.md

 - `.addEventListener("click", () => {...})` function adds an action to be executed when (typically) a button is clicked.

-## Some things to take away from loops1 and loops2 exercise
+## Some things to take away from loops exercises

 Loops1